Justice Thomas Calls for Supreme Court to Review Qualified Immunity

 The officers claim that Harris did not see Baxter’s hands raised as law enforcement pursued the burglar — after he stole some change, car keys and a bottle of liquor from a house in Nashville, Tennessee — and that the dog was given a verbal command to release.

-Michelman, with the ACLU, said amid an epidemic of unjustified police violence the United States, national attention naturally turns to Americans killed in altercations involving law enforcement.
+Michelman, with the ACLU, said amid an epidemic of unjustified police violence in the United States, national attention naturally turns to Americans killed in altercations involving law enforcement.

 “But the fact that the lack of officer accountability leads to deadly uses of force should not obscure that many other non-deadly, but still very harmful, unjustified uses of force occur all the time.
 Alex Baxter’s case is one example of that,” Michelman said.